(Old Dogs, Children and) Watermelon Wine

 "(Old Dogs, Children and) Watermelon Wine" is a song written and recorded by American country music artist Tom T. Hall.
-It was released in November 1972 as the second and final single from the album, The Storyteller.
+It was released in November 1972 as the second and final single from the album The Storyteller.
 The song was Hall's third number one on the U.S. country singles chart and earned him his second nomination for the Grammy Award for Best Country Song. "(Old Dogs, Children And) Watermelon Wine" spent one week at the top and a total of thirteen weeks on the chart.
-On June 1, 2014, Rolling Stone magazine ranked "(Old Dogs, Children and) Watermelon Wine" #93 in their list of the 100 greatest country songs.
+On June 1, 2014, Rolling Stone magazine ranked the song #93 on its list of the 100 greatest country songs.

 Content

 The song is a true account of Hall's experience at the 1972 Democratic National Convention, where he had a conversation with an old porter (janitor) at a Miami Beach hotel.
 The porter appraises his own life by concluding that the only worthwhile things are the three listed in the song's title.